TosbackCgusBridge-Bot/CGUs-versions/Ign/Privacy Policy.md

 *   Doctor Directory
 *   Life Script

-Everyday Health also operates the applications Calorie Counter and In Check.
+Everyday Health also operates the applications Calorie Counter and Diabetes In Check.

 Humble Bundle is a Ziff Davis company.
 For further information about their privacy practices, please click here.